German & English

 Der Spezialworkshop entfaltet sein intensives Programm auf folgenden Ebenen:

-1. „Das Konzept der Stimmanthropologie“: praktische Erforschung dieses Konzeptes des Lalish Theaterlabors, in der ein systematisches Programm und Spezialpraktiken durch kollektive und individuelle Arbeit verwirklicht werden.
+1. "Das Konzept der Stimmanthropologie"; praktische Erforschung dieses Konzeptes von Shamal Amin, in der ein systematisches Programm und Spezialpraktiken durch kollektive und individuelle Arbeit verwirklicht werden.

-3. Besondere Arbeit an rituellen Gesangstechniken und altüberlieferten Liedern, bei der es nicht um das Erlernen einer Melodie geht, sondern um das Entdecken ihrer Klangfülle und Schwingungsqualität.
+3. "Besondere Arbeit an rituellen Gesangstechniken" und altüberlieferten Liedern, bei der es nicht um das Erlernen einer Melodie geht, sondern um das Entdecken ihrer Klangfülle und Schwingungsqualität.
 Besondere Aufmerksamkeit fällt dabei von seitens des Lalish Theaterlabors auf die organische Verwurzelung der Körper-Gesangstechniken.

-4. Stimm - und Körperarbeit: Lieder schaffen unsere Handlungen aber unsere Handlungen interpretieren nicht lexikalisch unsere Lieder.
+4. "StimmKörperarbeit" Lieder schaffen unsere Handlungen aber unsere Handlungen interpretieren nicht lexikalisch unsere Lieder.
 Somit hat jede Lied- Stimmaktion in ihrer Art eine präzise Bewegungspartitur für den Körper.
 Der Körper handelt unmittelbar mit dem „Leben der Töne“, und sein Tun wird organisch und verbleibt deshalb nicht nur im rein technischen Bereich.
 Bei dieser Art des Handelns wird der Körper nicht ein Teil der Stimme, und die Stimme nicht ein Teil des Körpers, sondern sie bilden eine Einheit, weil diese die Quelle der Äußerung ist.

-7. Eventuelle Arbeit an der Rahmentrommel „Def“.
+8. Rhythmus, Körper, Raum; Eventuelle Arbeit an der Rahmentrommel „Def“.
 (Trommeln werden vom Lalish Theaterlabor zur Verfügung gestellt).

-Workshops & open laboratory
+Lalish Workshops and open laboratory

 Songs as a Source